SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/ai_ref_overview.md

 2. serve as a platform for the build up of certain mechanics that will be implemented in another project (The Prospector Roguelike)

 ### Key Features and Mechanics
-1. A 2D board/card game aesthetic.
-2. Turn based and in lockstep.
+1. Turn based and in lockstep.
 No real-time events that would influence multiplayer game outcome.
-3. Most calculations are done at host and then projected to clients.
+2. Most calculations are done at host and then projected to clients.
 Deterministic systems not withstanding.
-4. The rule of three.
+3. The rule of three.
 Two actions, three if you push it (with a cost).

+### Networking Demo Features:
+- In the Networking Demo the only implemented feature is a rudimentary game loop where year changes after every 4th turn, one of the regulars wins and automatically forces a change of Keeper.
+Logging out as Keeper and Regular can also be tested.

 ### Current Progress
 - First rudimentary steps to define the game, flesh out the project and its structure, use cases, glossary, game loop and such (19-21.9.2025)
 - Activity and State Diagrams.
 22.9.2025.
-- Started to define GameEntities class and derivates on paper.
+- Started to define GameEntities class and derivatives on paper.
 25.9.2025
+- I must create the very basic game loop for network gameplay using Distributed Authority.
+So start designing the thing.